HenriHTTP/sql-aulas/README.md

 ***

- #### ACID
+ # ACID

+ in computer science, **ACID** (atomicity, consistency, isolation, durability) is a set of properties of database transactions intended to guarantee data validity.

-- Atomicity: if something operation return error all operation will return rollback.
+- ** Atomicity** : if something operation return error all operation will return rollback.

 ```sql
 -- inital this transition